wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - Two versions are available, a voices only version (which is preferred alongside mods that overhaul TTW NPCs, such as [TTW NPC Overhaul](https://www.nexusmods.com/newvegas/mods/79809)) and a full version that overhauls NPC appearances within the Mojave.
 - A [TTW Patch](https://www.nexusmods.com/newvegas/mods/81210) is available for the full version, courtesy of Sweet.
 This patch is incompatible with the voices only version.

+[Companion Characteristics](https://www.nexusmods.com/newvegas/mods/77474) - Provides unique perks to NPCs to provide more gameplay quirks and personality to companions.
+These often take the form of debuffs.

 [D.C.
 NPCs](https://www.nexusmods.com/newvegas/mods/83419) - Adds reactivity, clutter, and minor NPCs to the DC wasteland.

 [Faction Wasteland Presence](https://www.nexusmods.com/newvegas/mods/73524) - Adds Great Khans, Securitrons, NCR, Legion patrols, and Brotherhood of Steel paladins in lore-friendly locations.